 - Plan ahead: Knowing what to expect about which rules you’re going to make sure to enforce is important for both you and Baby.
 For you, it’s important because as much as you’d like to be totally rational all the time, toddlers can have a way of bringing out other people’s inner-toddler, too.
 If you know which rules you feel it’s important to enforce ahead of time, especially rules that involve Baby’s safety, it’ll be easier to stick to what you meant to say and how you meant to enforce them, even if you start to get a little less calm as time goes on.
 On the other hand, knowing what to expect helps Baby follow rules because it offers her stability, and gives her the chance to build her confidence in her ability to do the right thing.
-If dinner always happens at the same time of day, and he is always expected to stay at the table until it’s over, he is more likely to stick around and make polite – if a little limited – conversation than he is if you want him to stay at the table when guests are around, but he is used to being able to run off and play as soon as he is finished eating.
+If dinner always happens at the same time of day, and she is always expected to stay at the table until it’s over, she is more likely to stick around and make polite – if a little limited – conversation than she is if you want her to stay at the table when guests are around, but she is used to being able to run off and play as soon as she is finished eating.
 Having routines gives toddlers a framework for following rules that can help them figure out new boundaries as time goes on.

 - Set Baby up for success: At Baby’s age, the best way to ensure that they doesn’t break your rules is not to give them the chance to.
 If you don’t want them to touch something breakable, putting it somewhere that they can’t reach it is a much better bet than telling them not to touch the shiny thing on the coffee table, no matter how firmly or decisively you say it.